Fibromyalgia Tender Points vs. Widespread Pain: Tracking Both

 The biggest obstacle to tracking is consistency.
 You feel well and forget to log.
 You feel terrible and don’t have the energy.
 The best tracking systems account for this with minimal-friction entry.
 A good day entry should take under two minutes.

-If you want a tool built for this kind of structured fibromyalgia pain tracking, the Clarity Fibromyalgia app captures pain location, tender point patterns, pain quality, sleep, fatigue, and triggers in one place.
-It generates pattern summaries that are shareable with your doctor and helps you see the connections in your own data over time.
-For a complete guide to flare tracking, see our post on what 30 days of tracking reveals.
+If you want a tool built for this kind of structured fibromyalgia pain tracking, the Clarity Fibromyalgia app captures pain location, tender point patterns, pain quality, sleep, fatigue, fibro fog, and triggers in one place.
+It builds shareable pattern summaries for your rheumatologist and surfaces the good day / bad day connections in your own data.
+For the daily log version of this approach, see our fibromyalgia symptom log template, and for what 30 days of tracking reveals about flares, the fibromyalgia flare tracking guide.

 Download on the App Store or visit fibromyalgia.app.link to get started.